Lucas-C/ludochaordic/content/2014-12-11-replicating-phpsessid-and-srctoken-session-authentication-with-mitmproxy.md

 So first, it's a traffic inspection tool, like [Fiddler](http://www.telerik.com/fiddler), [`wireshark`](http://wiki.wireshark.org/Tools) or `tcpdump`.
 To enable it, there are only 2 steps :

 - start the proxy so it listens on 0.0.0.0:8080 : `mitmproxy --host`.
 The interactive window opened should be empty, you can get the list of available commands with `?`.
 - configure your browser to use this adress as a proxy to access the Internet.
-Personnally I'm using Firefox, with a "private window" to start with a fresh context (e.g. in terms of cookies) and the [Toggle Proxy](https://addons.mozilla.org/en-US/firefox/addon/toggle-proxy-51740/) add-on button to activate/deactivate the proxy in one click <sup><a href="#fn1" id="ref1"><small>1</small></a></sup>.

 Now you can browse to the website you want to interract with, and `mitmproxy` will record the traffic "flows" generated.